ScandEval/ScandEval/docs/tasks/summarization.md

 to generate a shorter version of it, typically a handful of sentences long.
 This is abstractive summarization, meaning that the summary typically do not appear verbatim in the original text, but that the model has to generate new text based on the input.

+When evaluating generative models, we allow the model to generate 256 tokens on this task.

 ## 📊 Metrics